Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Abstract

 \section{Abstract}

-We demonstrate a hierarchy of quantum correlations on experimentally prepared two-qubit Werner-like states with controllable white noise.
-Werner's states, which are white-noise-affected Bell states, are prototype examples for studying hierarchies of quantum correlations as a function of the amount of noise.
-We experimentally generated Werner's states and their generalizations (GWSs), i.e., partially entangled pure states affected by white noise.
-These states enable us to study the hierarchy of quantum entanglement, Bell's nonlocality (i.e., Bell's inequality violation, BIV), and quantum steering in two and three-measurement scenarios.
-We show that the GWSs reveal fundamentally new aspects of such hierarchies compared to those of Werner's states.
-In particular, we find that (i) non-maximally entangled states can be more robust to white noise than Bell states, and (ii) some GWSs can be steerable in a two-measurement scenario without violating Bell inequalities, which is impossible for the usual Werner states.
+We demonstrate a hierarchy of various classes of quantum correlations on experimentally prepared two-qubit Werner-like states with controllable white noise.
+Werner states, which are white-noise-affected Bell states, are prototypal examples for studying such a hierarchy as a function of the amount of white noise.
+We experimentally generated Werner states and their generalizations, i.e., partially entangled pure states affected by white noise.
+These states enabled us to study the hierarchy of the following classes of correlations: separability, entanglement, steering in three- and two-measurement scenarios, and Bell nonlocality.
+We show that the generalized Werner states (GWSs) reveal fundamentally different aspects of the hierarchy compared to the Werner states.
+In particular, we find five different parameter regimes of the GWSs, including those steerable in a two-measurement scenario but not violating Bell inequalities.
+This regime cannot be observed for the usual Werner states.
+Furthermore, we find threshold curves separating different regimes of the quantum correlations and find the optimal states which allow for the largest amount of white noise, which does not destroy their specific quantum correlations (e.g., unsteerable entanglement).
+Thus, we could identify the optimal Bell-nondiagonal GWSs, which are, for this specific meaning, more robust against white noise compared to the Bell-diagonal GWSs (i.e., Werner states).